 - Higher production uptime and productivity

-One of the main reasons customers give for forgoing element change-out is the costs of replacement parts and maintenance.
+One of the main reasons customers give for skipping element change-out is the costs of the replacement.
 However, these costs are much lower than those caused by old, ineffective filter elements.

-A clean filter works significantly more efficiently than one that is obstructed with months’ worth of particulate matter and debris.
-These ‘clogged’ filters require more pressure to push air and gas through the media, incurring higher operating costs, and a greater risk of failure.
-By replacing your filter elements regularly you could avoid excess running costs, reduce the risk of machinery failure, and avoid the possibility of product spoilage and associated costs.
-Furthermore, by ensuring the smooth running of your compressed air lines, you will be improving your energy efficiency, and therefore reducing your business’ carbon footprint.
+A clean filter works much more efficiently than one that is obstructed with a month’s worth of debris.
+These ‘clogged’ filters require more pressure to push air and gas through the media, which means it costs more to operate and there is a greater risk of failure.
+Replacing your filter elements regularly could avoid excess running costs, reduce the risk of machinery failure, and avoid the possibility of product spoilage.
+By ensuring the smooth running of your compressed air lines, you will be improving your energy efficiency, and reducing your business’ carbon footprint.

 Need to replace your filter elements?
 Walker Filtration has a comprehensive range of filter elements for Walker Filtration’s current and legacy products, as well as alternatives to OEM parts.
 Find out more here.